-Expenses incurred in relation to specific grants or contracts are charged directly to grants or contracts.
-All other expenses are allocated to active grants or contracts based on direct salary, allocated leave salary, plus allocated fringe benefits.
+Expenses associated with specific grants or contracts are charged directly to the grants or contracts.
+All other expenses are allocated to active grants or contracts based on the sum of direct salary, allocated leave salary, and allocated fringe benefits.
 This policy is consistent with the principles of Office of Management and Budget ("OMB") Circular A-87 and Circular A-122.